kyren/piccolo/README.md

 **(After *four* years, now UN-paused!)**

-Project Goals:
+Project Goals, in roughly descending priority:
   * Be an arguably working, useful Lua interpreter.
-  * Be an easy way to confidently sandbox untrusted Lua scripts.
+  * Be an easy way to *confidently* sandbox untrusted Lua scripts.
-  * Be resilient against DoS from untrusted scripts (scripts should not be able to cause the interpreter to panic or use an unbounded amount of memory and should be guaranteed to pause in some bounded amount of time).
+  * Be resilient against DoS from untrusted scripts (scripts should not be able to cause the interpreter to panic or use an unbounded amount of memory and should be guaranteed to return control to the caller in some bounded amount of time).
   * Be an easy way to bind Rust APIs to Lua safely, with a bindings system that is resilient against weirdness and edge cases, and with user types that can safely participate in runtime garbage collection.